-Pogue: I think it is possible that that statement may be put down wrong in the record because it is contradictory the way it stands where on one hand, you know, you said he told you he wanted it to be shared by the four and then it says later, the United States should have it.
+Pogue: I think it is possible that that statement may be put down wrong in the record, because it is contradictory the way it stands where on one hand, you know, you said he told you he wanted it to be shared by the four, and then it says later the United States should have it.

 I don't recall the discussions regarding Austria and any area of the Balkans.
+As to the joint occupation of Berlin, meaning, I presume, fourpower occupation, I, in effect, favored that, I would say, because it was, in effect, on our hands except as to the French and there we had a battle because the Soviets were utterly contemptuous of the French and they still were, as a matter of fact, when I went to Moscow as secretary of state, and Bidault was very much insulted by the way they treated him---when he actually was my senior by time and by rank because he was the prime [foreign] minister, and in the seating and all they deferred to me.

-As to the joint occupation of Berlin, meaning, I presume, four-power occupation, I in effect, favored that, I would say, because it was, in effect, on our hands except as the French and there we had a battle because the Soviets were utterly contemptuous of the French and they still were, as a matter of fact, when I went to Moscow as Secretary of State and Bidault was very much insulted by the way they treated him-when he was actually my senior by time and rank because he was the Prime Minister, and in the seating and all they deferred to me.
+Pogue: However, you shared, to some extent, the president's fear of long time occupation because you knew how the American public reacted to those things.

-Pogue: However, you shared to some extent to the President's fear of long time occupation because you knew of the public reaction.
+Yes, we were worried about that all the time.
+I was worried by something I referred to a good many times to my staff, and which they didn't understand at all because they had never been through it, which was the change of public opinion, not only as to the time factor but as to attitudes.
+I had seen that so clearly marked in the Philippines where there was the most friendly relationships between our troops and the surrendering insurgents, including Quezon, but as soon as it passed more or less to a civilian control, it awakened all sorts of bitterness.

-Yes.
-We were worried about that all the time.
-And I was worried by something I referred to a great many times, to my staff, and which they didn't understand at all because they had never been through it, which was the change of public opinion, not only as to the time factor but as to attitudes.
-I had seen that so clearly marked in the Philippines where there was the most friendly relationships between our troops and the surrendering insurgents including Quezon but as soon as it passed more or less to a civilian control, it awakened all sorts of bitterness.
 The feelings that were dominating action in Europe, I felt certain, would be modified, just as Mr. Roosevelt's frequent reference to feeding the Germans for years from soup kitchens and giving them nothing else.
-And I might say, a good many of my embarrassments as Secretary of State flowed from the fact that we got into these things in this revengeful and vicious mood and now we were trying to get out of them, which made our negotiations as pertains to the Soviets very difficult-on our changing attitudes.
+And I might say a good many of my embarrassments as secretary of state flowed from the fact that we got into these things in a revengeful or vicious mood, and now we were trying to get out of them, which made our negotiations as pertains to the Soviets very difficult on our changing attitudes.

 That was particularly the case in relation to Japan.
-As evidence of the bitterness and illogic of the feelings, one of our commanders, I have forgotten his name, but he was a very gallant fighter, was bitterly attacked, I think before Congress, certainly in the American Press, because he had a meal with a surrendering German.
+As evidence of the bitterness and illogic of the feelings, one of our commanders-I have forgotten his name right now, but he was a very gallant fighter-was bitterly attacked, I think, before Congress, certainly in the American press, because he had a meal with a surrendering German.
 But things were just absurd, you know.